BookOps-CAT/bookops-worldcat/docs/index.md

 #### MetadataSession

 A wrapper around WorldCat Metadata API.
 MetadataSession inherits `requests.Session` methods.
-Returned bibliographic records are by default in MARC/XML format, but it's possible to receive OCLC's native CDF XML and the CDF translation into JSON serializations by supplying appropriate values in the `response_format` argument to the `get_full_bib` method.
+Returned bibliographic records are by default in MARC/XML format, but it is possible to receive OCLC's native CDF XML and the CDF translation into JSON serializations by supplying appropriate values in the `response_format` argument to the `get_full_bib` method.

 **OCLC numbers in methods' arguments**

 `MetadataSession` accepts OCLC numbers in methods' arguments as integers or strings with or without a prefix ("ocm", "ocn", "on").
-Following are all acceptable:
+The following are all acceptable:
 ```python
 session.get_brief_bib(oclcNumber="ocm00012345")
 session.get_brief_bib(oclcNumber="00012345")